theappbusiness/TABTestKit/README.md

 If this is your first time using Carthage in the project, you'll need to go through some additional steps as explained [over at Carthage](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

-> NOTE: At this time, Carthage does not provide a way to build only specific repository submodules.
-All submodules and their dependencies will be built with the above command.
-However, you don't need to copy frameworks you aren't using into your project.
+> NOTE: At this time, Carthage does not provide a way to build only specific repository submodules. `TABTestKit`, `BDD` and `Biometrics` will be combined into one single framework.

 #### Development